nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Test case: `delete 1`<br>
        Expected: First applicant is deleted from the list.
 Details of the deleted applicant shown in the response area.
-       Working area shows the updated list of applicants.
+       Applicant area shows the updated list of applicants.

     1. Test case: `delete 0`<br>
        Expected: No applicant is deleted.
 Error details shown in the response area.
-Applicant list in working area remains the same.
+Applicant list in applicant area remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `delete a` (where x is larger than the list size)<br>
        Expected: Similar to previous.